 Fast freeze to drop the temperature in a hurry

-Certain stand-alone freezers have a fast freeze function.
-Fast freeze, found on the Whirlpool 20 cu.ft. upright freezer, drops the temperature by 10 degrees colder than the absolute lowest setting, and that preserves the freshness of food or freezes a large amount of food quickly.
+Certain stand-alone freezers have a fast freeze function that drops the temperature by 10 degrees colder than the absolute lowest setting, which preserves the freshness of food or freezes a large amount of food quickly.

 Most chest freezers and some upright freezers have a power-on light on the outside of the freezer.
 The light lets you know with a glance whether or not the freezer is plugged in and working.